uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

             return ReportOutput(path=file_path, name="sequence length distribution plot")

-Unit testing the new report
+Unit testing the new Report
 ----------------------------

 To add a unit test:

-1. Add a new file to :py:mod:`~test.reports.data_reports` package named test_mySequenceLengthDistribution.py.
+#.
+Add a new file to :py:mod:`~test.reports.data_reports` package named test_newSequenceLengthDistribution.py.

-2. Add a class TestMySequenceLengthDistribution that inherits :code:`unittest.TestCase` to the new file.
+#.
+Add a class TestNewSequenceLengthDistribution that inherits :code:`unittest.TestCase` to the new file.

-3. Add a function to set up cache used for testing.
+#.
+Add a function :code:`setUp()` to set up cache used for testing (see example below).
+This will ensure that the cache location will be set to :code:`EnvironmentSettings.tmp_test_path / "cache/"`

-4. Define tests for functions you implemented.
+#.
+Define one or more tests for the class and functions you implemented.
+#.
+If you need to write data to a path (for example test datasets or results), use the following location: :code:`EnvironmentSettings.tmp_test_path / "some_unique_foldername"`

 Typically, the :code:`generate_report()` function of the new report should be tested, as well as other relevant methods, to ensure that the report output is correct.
-When building tests for reports, a useful class is :py:obj:`~immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.
+When building unit tests, a useful class is :py:obj:`~immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.

-An example of the test is given below.
+An example of the unit test TestNewSequenceLengthDistribution is given below.

 .. code-block:: python